MilesWilliams/gulp-golang/Readme.md

 ## Goals

-    Ability to build a binary, and run it with gulp.
+Build a binary, either with `go build`or `go install` and run it with gulp.
 (This allows us to easily package an app with docker.)

 ## Install